All-order existence of and recursion relations for the operator product expansion in Yang-Mills theory: Introduction

 \ie, the ``interaction operator''

 is equal to $\phi^4$~\cite{hollandhollands2015a}.
-The same can be achieved for massless scalar field theory by performing a suitable redefinition of composite operators, OPE coefficients and the coupling constant $g$~\cite{hollandhollands2015b}.\footnote{We note that while the end result given in this reference is mostly correct, a part of the proof is missing.} For gauge theories, however, it may be necessary to change renormalisation conditions from the usual BPHZ ones in order to remove potential anomalies (see Ref.~\cite{froebhollandhollands2015} for details), and while the process is fully under control, obtaining explicit results for the resulting renormalisation conditions engenders considerable difficulties, and we refer the reader to the ongoing work~\cite{efremovguidakopper2015} where SU(2) Yang-Mills theory is studied.
+The same can be achieved for massless scalar field theory by performing a suitable redefinition of composite operators, OPE coefficients and the coupling constant $g$~\cite{hollandhollands2015b}.\footnote{We note that while the end result given in this reference is mostly correct, a part of the proof is missing.} For gauge theories, however, it may be necessary to change renormalisation conditions from the usual BPHZ ones in order to remove potential anomalies (see Ref.~\cite{froebhollandhollands2015} for details), and while the process is fully under control, obtaining explicit results for the resulting renormalisation conditions engenders considerable difficulties, and we refer the reader to the work~\cite{efremovguidakopper2015} for SU(2) Yang-Mills theory and~\cite{chankowskietal2016}, where a coupled Yang--Mills-scalar-fermion theory was studied at two loops.
 Nonetheless, the interaction operator is not fully arbitrary, but instead fulfils the conditions of \begin{theorem} The interaction operator $\opint$ defined by~\eqref{op_g_def} and appearing in Theorem~\ref{thm3} is of the form

 where $L$ is the classical interaction Lagrangian, including gauge-fixing and ghost terms as well as antifields for the case of Yang-Mills theories.
 It is only defined up to a total derivative, and fulfils